 For this, I’d put them into a highchair that is easy to clean, so you can get them involved but also be able to enjoy the experience without worrying that they are going to get hurt.
 My personal favourite is the Buffet Highchair by Silver Cross because you can remove the seat cover to wash and put the tray straight in the dishwasher!

-Feel free to browse of our bags for a bit of a pick me up!
-Made by mothers, for mothers.
+Feel free to browse our leather cross body bags for a bit of a pick me up!
+Made by a mother, for mothers.